Jaydip614/Flutter-Development-3.0/9.scrollview/README.md

 - [Resource(flutter.dev)](https://api.flutter.dev/flutter/widgets/SingleChildScrollView-class.html)

-Error: A RenderFlex overflowed by 449 pixels on the right.
+Error: A RenderFlex overflowed by no. of pixels on the right/left/bottom/top.

 #### Console: